cellularmitosis/AnyWire/README.md

 `AnyWire.h`, `AnyWire.cpp` and `demo.ino` are copyright 2022 Jason Pepas,
 released under the terms of the MIT License.
 See https://opensource.org/licenses/MIT.

-`SoftwareWire.h` and `SoftwareWire.cpp` are forked from https://github.com/Testato/SoftwareWire,
+`SoftwareWire.h` and `SoftwareWire.cpp` are copied from https://github.com/Testato/SoftwareWire,
 which is GPL-3.0 licensed.

 `HTU2xD_SHT2x_Si70xx.h` and `HTU2xD_SHT2x_Si70xx.cpp` are forked from https://github.com/enjoyneering/HTU2xD_SHT2x_Si70xx,